TL;DR: Exit‑Intent Popups at a Glance

 Choose the Right Popup Tool

 Before diving into creation, it’s vital to select a tool that aligns with your needs.
 There are several options available, each offering unique features such as customization capabilities, A/B testing, and analytics tracking.
-Popular tools include Popup Maker, Sumo, and Picreel.
+Popular tools include Popup Maker, Sumo (BDOW!, formerly Sumo) List Builder remains active with popup features, and Picreel.
 Evaluate your budget, technical capabilities, and desired features to select the best fit for your business.
+On mobile, avoid intrusive interstitials that block content immediately after a search click; opt for smaller, easily dismissible banners or delayed triggers.
+Modern browsers also limit aggressive “leave” alerts—custom text in beforeunload dialogs isn’t supported—so rely on mobile‑specific exit signals and cookies instead of disruptive prompts.

 Tailor Your Popup Design